There is no getting away from the fact that e-commerce has become one of the most important

 Conclusion

-In the online world, social media and e-commerce have become interwoven where one may not survive without the other.
+In the online world, social media and e-commerce are interwoven, and one may not survive without the other.
 From a business standpoint, companies and manufacturers may need social media to promote products, address grievances, and receive sales through the platforms.

-Social media are also dependent on e-commerce in the vice too as they require more people to get to use them for their daily lives too.
+On the other hand, social media is also dependent on e-commerce in the sense that it requires more people to use it in their everyday lives.
 It plays an integral part in connecting businesses to customers through its massive user base.